breezy-codes/Time-Variants-Authority/Python-Scripts/APK-Creator/README.md

 5. **Align the APK**:
    - The APK is aligned using `zipalign`, which optimizes it for performance on Android devices.

-### Requirements

-The script relies on several tools:

-- `msfvenom` for generating the reverse TCP payload and APK.
-- `keytool` for generating the keystore.
-- `jarsigner` for signing the APK.
-- `zipalign` for aligning the APK.

 ### Example Output

 ```bash